DaveBsns/SimulatorRaspberry/Scenarios.md

 * Fast traffic and close cars passes
 * High traffic density
 * Left turn incl. turning lane and traffic light
-* Right turn without a traffic light and „Vorfahrt gewähren“ sign
+* Intersection without traffic lights and „Vorfahrt gewähren“ sign
+* Zebrastreifen (Pedestrian crossing)
 * Sun sets
 * Covers 17 Use Case Actions

 Scenario 3: Dangerous ride in the city
 * Bad weather: rain and wet roads
 * Obstacles on the ground, narrow points
-* Nighttime
+* Nighttime with lantern lights
 * Slow cyclists
 * Cars drive fast and way too close
 * Bad parking
-* There is a „Vorfahrt“ intersection, but the car takes the right of way
+* There is a „Vorfahrt“ intersection
 * Covers 14 Use Case Actions

 Scenario 4: Fun adventure ride in the forest